 Here are some topics that you can tackle in a Batch Day — these are general topics that work great for almost any business:

 - Social media (Instagram, Facebook, Pinterest, Twitter, Google+, LinkedIn, BlogLovin)

 - Internal systems + processes (contracts, forms, questionnaires, invoices, surveys, project management systems, accounting / bookkeeping, Google Analytics, etc.)

 - Website / Etsy shop updates

 - Photography for social media (planning and shooting styled photos of your products or representative of your services to keep on hand for social posts or to use on your website)

 - Inventory + products (packaging + shipping options, ordering, creating new products, cleaning out old inventory and planning sales to get them out the door, etc.)

 - Blogging (stocking up on posts, linking between posts, updating sidebars, planning content upgrades, brainstorm new ideas, reach out for guest posts, etc.)

-Even if you aren’t able to participate in any upcoming Batch Days, try to schedule in some blocks of time periodically to batch similar tasks together.
+NOTE: Batch Days are no longer running here at Paper + Oats, but it's still important to schedule in some blocks of time periodically to batch similar tasks together.
 Hyper-focusing your time like this helps you work more efficiently through your to-do lists and makes you more productive in the long run.

 So what types of tasks do you find yourself doing over and over, or putting off, or distracting you from your bigger projects?
 Share them with me, and who knows, it could be the next Batch Day!
 And who's got their list in hand, ready for Thursday?!
 I can't wait!